-If you're looking to save money, then making your own natural dog food treats can also be a good option.
-Simple food items like raw vegetables, plain unbuttered popcorn, rice, and even egg whites are perfect options for tasty, low-calorie, and healthy treats.
-You can also find an abundance of healthy dog recipes online including many for natural dog goodies.
+If you’re looking to save money, then making your own natural dog food treats can also be a good option.
+Simple food items like raw vegetables, plain unbuttered popcorn, rice, and even cooked egg whites are perfect options for tasty, low-calorie, and healthy treats.
+You can also find an abundance of healthy dog recipes online including many recipes for natural dog goodies.

-Choosing a healthy dog treat may sometimes seem like it involves a lot of compromise, but it doesn't have to.
-You can find natural dog food treats that are not only yummy but good for your dog's health.
+Choosing a healthy dog treat may sometimes seem like it involves a lot of compromises, but it doesn’t have to.
+You can find natural dog food treats that are not only yummy but good for your dog’s health.
 Personally, I always liked giving my dog carrots as a healthy treat.
 Not only did she love the taste and the crunch, but they were easy to carry around for whenever I wanted to have a treat on hand.
 Plus, if I ever got too hungry to continue through my day, I could always eat them myself!
 How many natural dog food treats are YOU willing to stick in your mouth?

 Quick Tip: Remember that there are a lot of human foods that can be toxic to dogs, so be very careful about what kind of treats you give your pet.
-Some dangerous human foods include: chocolate, onions, garlic, grapes, and raisins, but you should make sure you know the other foods that are dangerous and poisonous to dogs.
+Some dangerous human foods include chocolate, onions, garlic, grapes, and raisins, but you should make sure you know the other foods that are dangerous and poisonous to dogs.